 A: Yes, there is a restriction on the number of applications an investigator can submit.
-Each investigator may submit only one application.
+Each investigator may submit only one application this cycle to help ensure a fair and balanced review across a diverse pool of applicants.

 Q: My institution receives funds from a tobacco company.
 Am I still eligible to apply?